maaad/rts5229/README.md

 Linux driver for Realtek PCI-Express card reader chip.

-Linux already has rtsx_pci driver which theoretically should work with rtl8411 chip.
+Linux already has rtsx_pci driver which theoretically should work with rts5229 card reader.
 But in fact it can only detect the chip and nothing more.

-rts_bpp works fine with rtl8411 card reader and probably some others.
+Module rts5229 works fine with rts5229 card reader and probably some others.

 Build Steps